Kronopt/UniprotIdRetrieval/README.md

 `UniprotIdRetrieval.py file [-f] [-h]`

 * `file` is the name of the file to search for IDs (only required argument)
-* `-f, --format` is the format of the output file (one of: txt, xml, fasta, rdf, gff or tab), defaults to 'fasta'
+* `-f, --format` is the format of the output files (txt, xml, fasta, rdf, gff or tab), defaults to 'fasta'
 * `-h, --help` shows the help text